ckatieng/katie-ng-nomnomnotes-server/README.md

 DB_LOCAL_PASSWORD=
 ```

 Generate your own Google Maps API key.
 Google offers a free credit of $300 for all new users of Google Cloud Platform and will not autocharge after the free trial ends.
-Once you have an API key, enter it into the .env file.
 The link below gives detailed instructions on how to do this.

 [Getting Started with Google Maps Platform](https://developers.google.com/maps/get-started)